isc-projects/stork/doc/user/dns.rst

 zones is fast.
 The zones are not refreshed automatically.
 To see the updated list of zones, click the ``Fetch Zones`` button again.

-Any errors occuring during the zone fetch can be inspected by clicking the ``Fetch Status`` button.
+Any errors occurring during the zone fetch can be inspected by clicking the ``Fetch Status`` button.
 The status view also includes the following information:

 - **Zone Configs Count**: the number of different zone configurations in the server (if the same zone name appears in multiple views, it is counted multiple times).